Collider phenomenology of a unified leptoquark model: Model aspects

-The coloured scalar degrees of freedom are the $\bar{S}_1$ field originating from $\chi$ which dominates the Goldstone mode associated with the vector leptoquark, an $SU(2)_L$ doublet $G$ of charged and neutral scalar gluons and two other leptoquark doublets $R_2$ and $\tilde{R}_2$, all of which stem from $\Phi$.
+The coloured scalar degrees of freedom are the $\bar{S}_1$ field originating from $\chi$ which dominates the Goldstone mode associated with the vector leptoquark, an $SU(2)_L$ doublet $G$ of charged and neutral scalar gluons and two other leptoquark doublets $R_2$ and $\tilde{R}_2$, all of them stemming from $\Phi$.

-Although we have chosen $v_\chi$ so large that the effects of the extra vector bosons (the $Z'$ and the vector leptoquark $U_1$) are completely negligible the model allows for cases where a certain part of the scalar spectrum is much lighter.
-This can be easily seen by neglecting for the moment the effects of the $SU(2)_L$ breaking VEVs in the masses of the different components of the $\Phi$-field: \footnote{Needless to say, the weak isospin mass splitting for a heavy doublet $X$ is only of the order $\delta m_X = O(v_\mathrm{ew}^2 / m_X)\lesssim 10$ GeV.}
+Although we have chosen $v_\chi$ so large that the effects of the extra vector bosons (the $Z'$ and the vector leptoquark $U_1$) are completely negligible, the model allows for a certain part of the scalar spectrum being much lighter.
+This can be easily seen by neglecting for the moment the effects of the $SU(2)_L$ breaking VEVs in the masses of the different components of the $\Phi$-field:\footnote{Needless to say, the weak isospin mass splitting for a heavy doublet $X$ is only of the order $\delta m_X = O(v_\mathrm{ew}^2 / m_X)\lesssim 10$ GeV.}

 where $\mu_\Phi^2$ has been eliminated using the minimization conditions for the potential.
-This yields the approximate tree-level sum rule \cite{Faber:2018qon}
+This yields an approximate tree-level sum rule \cite{Faber:2018qon}

-It is well known that, unlike $\tilde{R}_2$, the $R_2$ leptoquark has the potential to simultaneously accommodate $R_K$ and $R_{K^*}$.
-From \cref{massSumRule} one can see that $R_2$ can be in the TeV range even in case of a rather large $v_\chi$ if there is an appropriate interplay between $\lambda_4$, $\lambda_6$ and $\lambda_{14}$.
+It is well known that, unlike $\tilde{R}_2$, the $R_2$ leptoquark has the potential to simultaneously accommodate $R_K<1$ and $R_{K^*}<1$~\cite{DAmico:2017mtc}.
+From \cref{massSumRule} one can see that $R_2$ can be in the TeV range even in the case of a rather large $v_\chi$ if there is an appropriate fine tuning between $\lambda_4 \tan\beta$, $\lambda_6$ and $\lambda_{14}$ such that the entire bracket in Eq.~(\ref{eq:MassOfR2}) is suppressed to the ${\cal O}(10^{-6})$ level.

-Assuming for the moment being that $\lambda_4$ is at least of the order $10^{-2}$, one sees from \cref{massSumRule} that relatively light scalar gluons are possible in scenarios where $R_2$ is light and $\tilde R_2$ heavy.
-We will thus investigate such scenarios.
+Assuming for the moment that $\lambda_4$ is at least of the order of $10^{-2}$, one can see from \cref{massSumRule} that relatively light scalar gluons are possible in scenarios where $R_2$ is light and $\tilde R_2$ heavy.
+We will thus investigate also such scenarios.
 In principle also $\lambda_4$ could be smaller yielding somewhat lighter $\hat H$ and $\tilde R_2$ states.
-However, the contribution of $\tilde R_2$ to lepton flavour violating observables imply that the masses should be in the multi-TeV range.
-For completeness, we note that the large number of parameters allows to obtain easily a SM-like Higgs boson with a mass $m_h=125$ GeV.
+However, the contribution of $\tilde R_2$ to lepton flavour violating observables implies that the masses should be in the multi-TeV range.
+For completeness, we note that the large number of parameters allows to obtain easily a SM-like Higgs boson with $m_{h^0}=125$ GeV.
+Since the purely scalar interaction vertices play a negligible role in the phenomenology under consideration we shall not specify the particular choices of $\lambda$'s there.